microsoft/react-native-windows/vnext/docs/NativeModules.md

 To access our `FancyMath` constants, we can simply call `NativeModules.FancyMath.E` and `NativeModules.FancyMath.Pi`.

 Calls to methods are a little different due to the asynchronous nature of the JS engine.
 If the native method returns nothing, we can simply call the method.
 However, in this case `FancyMath.add()` returns a value, so in addition to the two necessary parameters we also include a callback function which will be called with the result of `FancyMath.add()`.
 In the example above, we can see that the callback raises an Alert dialog with the result value.

+Finally, you'll see that we used the combination of the `BatchedBridge` and `NativeEventEmitter` modules to register an event listener to `FancyMath.AddEvent`.
+In this case, when `AddEvent` is fired in the native code, `eventHandler` will get called, which logs the result to the console log.

 ## Sample Native Module (C++)